-US and Russia's diplomatic spat: Carving out an uncertain path - BBC News
+The US and Russia: An uncertain path

 US and Russia's diplomatic spat: Carving out an uncertain path

-Russia's decision to expel a number of US diplomats marks the end of any immediate hope for a fresh start between Moscow and Washington.
+Russia's decision to significantly reduce the number of US diplomatic staff marks the end of any immediate hope for a fresh start between Moscow and Washington.
 Indeed, it could usher in a new and uncertain period of competition between the two capitals.

 Russia's President Vladimir Putin seized upon US President Donald Trump's election victory as offering the potential for a very different relationship.